xinwenfu/VChat_LTER/README.md

 	https://github.com/DaintyJet/VChat_LTER/assets/60448620/0aa8ddb2-ec19-4a56-abec-80008a490a9c

-	1. Get the the array's starting address.
+	1. Get the array's starting address.
 The easiest way to do this is to read the address off the stack view pane.
-We can see from the memory dump (and stack ASCII dump) that our character array starts 2 bytes in from the stating address.
+We can see from the memory dump (and stack ASCII dump) that our character array starts 2 bytes in from the starting address.

 		<img src="Images/I23.png" width=600>

-		* This means from the stack address `0107F21C` we can add 2 in order to get the starting address of `0107F21E` in this case.
+		* This means that in this case, from the stack address `0107F21C,` we can add 2 in order to get the starting address of `0107F21E`.

 	2. Run the `!mona cmp -f C:\Users\Malware Analysis\AppData\Local\VirtualStore\Program Files (x86)\Immunity Inc\Immunity Debugger\bytearray.bin -a <Address>` command!